-The subgenus Aristolochia is the most diverse of all and can be further subdivided into the American section
+The subgenus Aristolochia is the most diverse of the three main ones and can be further subdivided into the American section

 and the Afro-Eurasian and Australasian section

 reaching as far as to Australia (and maybe even across Micronesia, Samoa & Tahiti).

 Hotspots of typical Gymnolobus species can be found in the Mata Atlantica in Espírito Santo, Brazil and presumably in Amazonia,

 where many species have been described yet but records of unidentifiable and presumably new species continue to appear regularly.

 Other mentionable regions include Hispaniola and Mexico, from where dozens of new species have been recently described and rediscovered.